ythienpont/performance-modelling-exams/README.md

 # Introduction to Performance Modelling

 This repository holds a collection of solutions to past exams.
 Our goal is to make it easy for everyone to access clear, well-organized solutions.
 Any contribution is welcome—whether it’s adding missing solutions, fixing typos, adding illustrations, improving formatting, or any other helpful tweaks.
+If I made a mistake *anywhere*, please open an issue!

 ## Compiling the PDF
 If you’d like to compile the PDF yourself, you can find setup instructions at [LaTeX Project](https://www.latex-project.org/get/).